SamuelCicuitStudio/PowerDistributionBoard/README.md

 ## License

-This documentation is provided as‑is under your project’s license.
+This documentation is provided as-is under your project’s license.